The majority of growing children would benefit from orthodontic treatment but what's the best age for braces?

 2. It takes around 5-6 years to complete the transition from baby to permanent teeth

-Most children get their full set of permanent teeth around age 12-13 but this can vary depending on a lot of factors.
+Most children get their full set of permanent teeth around age 12-13.

 3. A child's age is not always an accurate indicator of dental development

 This means that some children develop and grow their teeth quickly while others do not.
 It is not uncommon to see a 9 year-old child with a full set of permanent teeth and a 15 year-old with several baby teeth in his/her mouth.
-There are a variety of causes for delayed dental development and in most cases they should not be concerning as long as their permanent teeth eventually grow.
+There are a variety of causes for delayed dental development and in most cases they are not a concern as long as permanent teeth grow eventually.

 Every child should be seen by an orthodontist at age 7

 The American Association of Orthodontists recommends orthodontic screening and evaluation for all children 7 years or older.
-This does not necessarily mean that your 7-year old child will be getting braces, in fact, orthodontic treatment is most likely not needed at this age.
-Nonetheless, a thorough evaluation is necessary to rule out certain tooth growth and bite problems which may require an early intervention.
+This does not necessarily mean that your 7-year old child will always need braces!
+In fact, orthodontic treatment is most likely not necessary at this age.
+Nonetheless, we recommend a thorough evaluation to rule out certain tooth growth and bite problems which may require an early intervention.

-Orthodontists are specialized dentists who went through 2-3 years of training focused on diagnosing and treatment of orthodontic problems.
-Many of these problems can be easily missed by your family dentist simply because he/she are not trained to perform a thorough orthodontic examination.
-Our orthodontic evaluations are complimentary and our findings and recommendations are always shared with your dentist to make sure the right decision is made to your child’s benefit.
+Orthodontists are dentists who went through 2-3 years of specialty training focused on diagnosing and treatment of orthodontic problems.
+More likely than not, your family dentist does not have the knowledge or experience to perform a thorough orthodontic examination.
+Our orthodontic evaluations are complimentary and we always share our findings and recommendations with your child’s dentist.

 Orthodontic treatment for younger children is not always recommended

-There are specific indications for early orthodontic treatment (often referred to as phase one), but most children would not benefit from braces (or any other appliances) at this young age not only because the benefits are limited but also because a second round of braces (phase two) is almost always necessary which increases the overall duration and cost of treatment.
+There are specific indications for early orthodontic treatment (phase one), but most children would not benefit from braces (or any other appliances) at this young age.
+Not only are the benefits of of early orthodontic treatment limited, but also because a second round of braces (phase two) is almost always necessary.
+This increases the overall duration and cost of treatment.
 More on that here.

-However, even if treatment is not recommended at this age, an orthodontist can observe and monitor your child’s dental growth until he/she is ready for orthodontic treatment.
-This is often referred to as growth guidance.
+However, even if we do not recommend treatment at this age, we can observe and monitor your child’s dental growth until he/she is ready for orthodontic treatment.
+We refer to this as growth guidance.
 We offer complimentary growth guidance at our office on a regular basis until your child is ready for braces.

 Were braces recommended for your 7 year old child?
 Ask a lot of questions and get a second opinion!
 Always!

 Some orthodontists are strong advocates of early orthodontic treatment and some are not.
 Early orthodontic treatment is one of the controversial subjects in orthodontics which is why it is important to understand why treatment is being recommended and whether additional orthodontic treatment is needed in the future or not.
-Getting a second opinion is always a good idea!
+You should always get more than one opinion to understand the pros and cons of each approach.

 The best age for most children to get braces is right before losing their last set of baby teeth

 The majority of children would benefit from one round of comprehensive orthodontic treatment rather the two-phase approach.
 The best age for braces (orthodontic treatment) is right before your child loses his/her last set of baby molars.
 This varies but is usually between 12-14 years old for most children.
 Starting treatment too early (too many baby teeth present) may result in longer treatment duration and potentially more negative consequences.
 On the other hand, starting treatment too late can make certain treatment options that rely on jaw growth more difficult and sometimes impossible without jaw surgery.
-The only way to avoid these issues is to see the orthodontist on a regular basis for growth guidance and start treatment as soon as recommended.
+The only way to avoid these issues is to see the orthodontist on a regular basis for growth guidance and start treatment at the right time.

 Starting orthodontic treatment at the right time minimizes treatment duration and improves treatment results

 With proper diagnosis and planning, orthodontic treatment can be easier, more comfortable and shorter in duration.
-The majority of cases can be treated in 18 months or less.
+We treat the majority of cases in 18 months or less except for more complex cases.
 On the other hand, poor timing may result in a lengthy treatment (more than 2 years) with a negative experience and less than satisfactory results.

 For adults, the best age for braces is "as soon as possible"!